Trevor16gordon/notes/_sources/music_gen_rnn.md

 </audio>

-## Model

-In short, a model for predicting music should be trained with short music segments and the model should predict which output notes should then be played.

-## Preprocessing
+## Data Preprocessing

-A significant portion of the work comes in preprocessing data
+A significant portion of the work comes in preprocessing data.
+Below I give some background on how songs are represented as matrices.
+Then I describe how I preprocess the data.

 ### Background